pyjarrett/programming-with-ada/docs/_sources/overview.rst.txt

-Instead of a header files providing an informal spec and an associated source file being the translation unit, in Ada a package is roughly analogous to a "header file," and that package's body is the "source file", except assume everything in each file is in a namespace given by the file name.
+Instead of a header files providing an informal spec and an associated source file being the translation unit, in Ada a package is roughly analogous to a "header file," and that package's body is the "source file", except as if everything in each file is in a namespace given by the file name.

 Top-level package specifications, appear in `*.ads` (Ada specification) files, with their implementations ("bodies") in `*.adb` (Ada body) files, and only one top-level package specification or package body per file.

 Ada packages can also be nested and support visiblity rules for sharing details with child packages.
-Child packages are given by dotted names, such as `A.B` is a child of package `A`.
+Child packages are given by dotted names; `A.B` is a child of package `A`.

 Packages can also contain initialization code for the package to run at program